insqu/sc/README.md

 Then take a look in the test directory, what can we change in here?

 # Building our own contract
-Lets now run our list command `li` to view the files in the directory We should now see directories, `.json` files `.js` files and `.md` files One of the directories will be called `contracts`
+Lets now run our list command `ls` to view the files in the directory We should now see directories, `.json` files `.js` files and `.md` files One of the directories will be called `contracts`
 Lets move into the the contracts directory
 ```
 cd contracts
 ```
-We are going to create `solidity` contracts within the `contracts` diretory.
-First we will create a file bbox.sol
+We are going to create `solidity` contracts within the `contracts` directory First we will create a file bbox.sol
 ```
 $ touch bbox.sol